 Fuel line piping design, materials and constructions must be in accordance with local building codes, requirements of the local authority having jurisdiction, and the latest edition of Installation of Oil-Burning Equipment (ANSI/NFPA 31).
-Refer also to the instruction manuals provided with the burner.
+Refer also to the instruction manuals provided with the burner and oil pump.